 What is the difference between bespoke and made-to-measure?

 Essentially, one is factory made and the other uses techniques honed over 200 plus years.
-As we’ve seen, in our previous section, a cutter will take a customer’s measurements and create a paper pattern using those measures alone.
-This pattern then is as unique as the customer including any particular characteristics like square or round shoulders, prominent chest etc. Made-to-measure, on the other hand, uses patterns based on a standard sizing model where chest sizes fall into the following categories:
+As we’ve seen, in our previous section, a cutter will take a customer’s measurements and create a paper pattern using those measures.
+The resulting pattern is as unique as the customer including any particular characteristics like square or round shoulders, prominent chest etc. Made-to-measure, on the other hand, uses patterns based on a standard sizing model where chest sizes fall into the following categories:

 A 37-38 chest is considered to be Small; 39-40 chest is Medium, and a 41-42 is a Large.